 - improving trade assistance technologies and tools.

 There is also some commentary regarding a stronger and smarter compliance approach.

-A range of parties, including the Customs Brokers and Forwarders Council of Australia have been invited to actively engage and consult with Customs in relation to the Blueprint.
+A range of parties, including the Customs Brokers and Forwarders Council of Australia, have been invited to actively engage and consult with Customs in relation to the Blueprint.

-It will be interesting to see how Customs will balance the legitimate and appropriate aims of ensuring security and integrity of Australia's borders with improved trade facilitation.
+It will be interesting to see how Customs will balance the legitimate and appropriate aims of ensuring the security and integrity of Australia’s borders with improved trade facilitation.
 There may be some tension in reconciling these very different but important objectives.

-Obviously any changes to trade facilitation will impact importers, exporters and service providers.
+Obviously, any changes to trade facilitation will impact importers, exporters and service providers.
 It is important that any changes are implemented in a practical and efficient manner taking into account all of the relevant stakeholders.